 - The Graduate Program offers M.S. and Ph.D. degrees in Pharmaceutical Sciences, geared toward students who have earned their bachelor degrees and want to continue down a research-intensive path in the following areas of concentration:

-- The Quality Assurance/Regulatory Affairs (QA/RA) Master’s degree is an industry-focused program that specifically targets the educational and scheduling needs of pharmaceutical industry professionals.
+- The Regulatory Affairs and Quality Assurance (RAQA) Master’s degree is an industry-focused program that specifically targets the educational and scheduling needs of pharmaceutical, medical device, and biotechnology professionals.
 Traditional classroom courses and online learning are available.
-With 50+ online courses, it is possible to complete the entire M.S. program through distance learning.
+With 60+ online courses, it is possible to complete the entire M.S. program through distance learning.

-- Various Certificate Programs are also available through QA/RA and can be earned in connection with the M.S. in QA/RA or on their own.
-Almost all QA/RA certificates can also be earned online.
+- Various Certificate Programs are also available in RAQA and can be earned in connection with the M.S. in RAQA or on their own.
+Almost all RAQA certificates can also be earned online.